 - Information modeling.
-With Heap, the team can flexibly define events and model how their data is structured in both Heap and their data warehouse.
-With consistent definitions around their data, unlike with GA, the team can be confident in their analysis.
+With Heap, the team can flexibly define Virtual Events to structure data in both Heap and their data warehouse in a unified user-event model.
+With verified definitions around their auto-captured data, unlike with GA, the team can be confident in their analysis.

 - Analysis with Heap SQL.
 Analysts are able to build their own models in a cohesive and flexible way across the company, as well as analyze data from multiple sources in one view, including Heap data via Heap SQL.

 - Analysis using Heap.
 After transitioning, Heap data became the team’s primary source of truth for revenue-generating actions like conversions and core company KPIs.
 Business users (Marketing, Customer Insights, and Customer Service) can retroactively define events and segments, build quick reports, and answer questions using the Heap dashboard, without Engineering’s support.